dolfly/nmdb/doc/design.rst

 incr *key* *increment*
   Increments the value associated to the given key by the given increment.

-set_async *key* *value*
-  Stores the *(key, value)* pair in the database.
-It does the set in the cache, queues the operation for the database, and returns.

-del_async *key*
-  Removes the key and it's associated value from the database.
-It does the del in the cache, queues the operation for the database, and returns.

-set_sync *key* *value*
-  Like *set*, but return only after the database has completed the operation.

-del_sync *key*
-  Like *del*, but return only after the database has completed the operation.

-cache_get *key*
-  Like *get*, but only affects the cache and not the database.
-If the key is not in the cache, returns a special value indicating "miss".

-cache_set *key* *value*
-  Like *set*, but only affects the cache and not the database.

-cache_del *key*
-  Like *del*, but only affects the cache and not the database.

-cache_cas *key* *oldvalue* *newvalue*
-  Like *cas*, but only affects the cache and not the database.

-cache_incr *key* *increment*
-  Like *incr*, but only affects the cache and not the database.
+Request can have flags that affect their behaviour.
+The *cache-only* flag makes the operation affect only the cache but not the database; and the *sync* flag makes the server wait until the request has been performed to reply, instead of replying as soon as the request is queued for processing.
+Not all the flags make sense for all the operations, consult the library documentation for details.

 As you can see, it's possible to operate exclusively with the cache, ignoring the database completely.
 This is very similar to what memcached_ does.
 Note that the downside is that it's possible to mess with the cache, and leave it out of sync with the database.
-You can only do this if you mix *cache_set* with *set* or *set_sync*, which is hard to miss, so it's unlikely you will do this.
+You can only do this if you mix a *cache-only set* with a normal *set*, which is hard to miss, so it's unlikely you will do this by mistake.

 The server assumes you have a brain, and that you will use it.